Winter Semester 22/23

 Academic Writing and Reviewing (MSc)

 In this course students will further develop their scientific skills.
-Based on the lecture IS Research, students will discuss seminal IS papers, write reviews on given scientific papers, and finally draft their own scientific manuscripts.
+Based on the lecture IS Research, students will discuss seminal IS papers, design and conduct a small survey project, and finally draft their own scientific manuscripts.

 - are able to conduct a scientific discussion,